abzl/run/README.md

 # RunLab

 ## Overview

-The RUN app allows users to see usefull information (features and user's comments) and to leave reviews.
-At this time, only visitors with an acount can leave reviews and or delete posts.
-This application was created for those runners that want more information before buying their next running shoes.
+The RunLab app provides running shoe reviews from our passionate users and general information such as price, manufacturer's website, and description so you can make a better decision next time your buying sneakers.
+At this time, only users with a login id will be able to leave reviews.

 ## MVP
 - Full CRUD capacity backend (Ruby on Rails server and RESTful JSON endpoints).